macinj1/nemo-4.2.0_Puhti/README.md

 https://www.nemo-ocean.eu/ \
 https://sites.nemo-ocean.io/user-guide/

 I describe here how to compile and use NEMO on Puhti supercomputer (CSC - Finland).
 At the moment, Puhti is using RHEL8 and therefore the following guide is implemented for the current configuration.
-As part of the CSC project, I use and describe the content of a private folder in the supercomputer.
+As part of the CSC project, I use and describe in what follows the content of a private folder in the supercomputer.
 Instructions should work on any other system with appropriate fixes base on your local configuration.

 The private folder on Puhti supercomputer contains two different versions of NEMO: